 Specific medical conditions or circumstances that are not covered under a health care plan.

 An EOB is created after a claim payment has been processed by your health care plan.
-It explains the actions taken on a claim such as the amount that will be paid, the benefit available, reasons for denying payment and the claims appeal process.
+It explains the actions taken on a claim such as the amount that will be paid, the benefit available, discounts, reasons for denying payment and the claims appeal process.
 EOBs are available both as a paper copy and online.

 Health care coverage for a primary policyholder (called a "subscriber") and his or her spouse and any eligible dependents.

 A level of income issued annually by the Department of Health and Human Services – used to determine eligibility for certain programs and benefits.
 FPL will be used to determine the amount of tax credit you qualify for to offset the cost of purchasing health insurance.